zompi2/UE4EnhancedCodeFlow/README.md

 This code plugin provides functions that drastically improve the quality of life during the implementation of game flow in C++.
 It works very well with gameplay programming, UI programming with a lot of transitions or in any other situation.

-> To use this plugin with Unreal Enngine 4.27 use the `ue4.27` branch.

 # Table of content

 - [Plugin prebuilt binaries](#plugin-prebuilt-binaries)